Orgo — Execution & Accountability

 ### Operational objects

-- **Controlled bridging:** when external links exist, they are optional and governable.
+- **Controlled bridging:** when external links exist, they are optional and governable

 This is not a “feature.”
 It is a reliability and sovereignty requirement.
+The existing offline-sovereignty page already frames these operating modes explicitly.

-## The four guarantees
+## The four headline guarantees

 1. **Function-based routing**